Here at Dorin Park we have four staff members who help pupils and families with well-being issues.

 Well-being Group Lead

-Helen oversees school’s well-being provision and sits on the school’s Leadership Group.
+Helen oversees school’s well-being provision and sits on the school’s Senior Leadership Team.

 Family Liaison Officer